 Funny is, that you can still buy his photos here at Adobe Stock

-So, while his characteristic frown and moustache made him a temporary celebrity on the advertising sphere, it’s fair to say Niccollo Massariello was not amused about being a top stock photo model.
+So, while his characteristic frown and mustache made him a temporary celebrity on the advertising sphere, it’s fair to say Niccollo Massariello was not amused about being a top stock photo model.

 Anne Sofie – A Very Sought-After Face

-Her most iconic images are those where she poses as a friendly call centre agent: with a neat suit jacket, her hair tidily up, her headset on and a gentle, refreshing smile.
+Her most iconic images are those where she poses as a friendly call center agent: with a neat suit jacket, her hair tidily up, her headset on, and a gentle, refreshing smile.

 It seems Anne’s face can sell anything, as she’s been portrayed in the most various scenarios, from enjoying a sunny beach day with friends or representing a couple in romantic shots alongside Jesper Bruum –another famous stock photo model– to being a serious businesswoman, a scientist, a surgeon, you get the point.